People's Democratic Party of Afghanistan: Parcham rule

-In the 1979 Soviet Operation Storm-333, the Soviet special force Spetnaz stormed the Tajbeg Palace and killed PDPA general secretary Hafizullah Amin.
-The death of Amin led to Babrak Karmal becoming the new Afghan leader and General Secretary of the PDPA.
-The Soviet-Afghan War followed the death of Amin, and Karmal was exiled to Prague in Czechoslovakia, where he assumed the role of Afghan ambassador.
+In the 1979 Soviet Operation Storm-333, the Soviet special force Spetsnaz stormed the Tajbeg Palace and killed PDPA general secretary Hafizullah Amin.
+The death of Amin led to Babrak Karmal becoming the new Afghan leader and General Secretary of the PDPA, and marked the beginning of the Soviet-Afghan War.

+According to photographic evidence, the PDPA established its own tea brand which would be handed out to government employees, contractors and factory workers under Parcham rule.

 The Khalq-Parcham rivalry remained in place.
 Clashes between members often resulted in fatalities, with rival gangs of each side firing at each other.

 Moscow came to regard Karmal as a failure and blamed him for the problems.
 Years later, when Karmal's inability to consolidate his government had become obvious, Mikhail Gorbachev, then General Secretary of the CPSU, said:

 Additionally, some Afghan soldiers who had fought for the socialist government began to defect or leave the army.
 In May 1986, Karmal was replaced as party general secretary by Mohammad Najibullah, and six months later he was relieved of the presidency.
 His successor as head of state was Haji Mohammad Chamkani.
 Karmal then moved (or, allegedly, was exiled) to Moscow.